What is Peri/menopause?

 Perimenopause

-Perimenopause is the transition period between our reproductive years normally marked by regular menstrual cycles, and our post-menopausal years where menstrual cycles have ceased.
+Perimenopause is the transition between our reproductive years, where cycles are fairly regular, and our post-menopausal years, where periods have stopped completely.

 Menopause